 Do you agree with Weekes’s position on nervous sensations and feelings and with the importance she places on keeping her clients fully informed about the obstacles and setbacks that are part of the recovery process?
 Behaviorally, the four CBT concepts constitute a useful self-care technique for coping with the experience of panic and anxiety.
 Facing, accepting, floating, and letting time pass are steps which can establish conditions in which desensitization can occur.The first concept outlined by Weekes, facing, is a skill that may take some time to acquire.
 Of course, as Weekes makes clear, what clients learn to face are arising thoughts and feelings, not locations or situations.
 Should a client like Greg retreat from a feared situation instead of facing it, it can benefit him to see his behavior in terms of learning a new skill, not in terms of a life-and-death struggle.

 Would you agree that full and complete recovery from a phobic condition can best be ensured by fitting together a self-directed treatment program that is both systematic and comprehensive?
 What are some differences between your approach and Weekes’s?
 Do you emphasize the importance of understanding the philosophy of helplessness and how it arises in the first place?

-On this track we have discussed treating phobic conditions.
+In this section, we have discussed treating phobic conditions.
 Our discussion was based on Claire Weekes’s Self-Care Approach.
 Weekes’s Self-Care Approach is comprised of four concepts for coping with phobic conditions.
 Weekes’s four concepts are face, accept, float, and let time pass.
 For more information on Weekes’s approach, consult the Bibliography which accompanies this course.

-On the next track we will discuss successive approximations.
+In the next section, we will discuss successive approximations.
 Successive approximations consist of setting subgoals, identifying triggers, and implementing the technique through behavior.